fogleman/sdf/README.md

 `cylinder(radius)`

 `cylinder` is an infinite cylinder along the Z axis.
+This is useful for cutting a hole in an object (- operation) or widdling down an object so it fits within a cylinder (& operation).

 ```python
 f = sphere() - cylinder(0.5)